 Question 31 has a good tidbit: “Will instructors and/or assessors require clearances for top secret facilities?”
 Answer: “The certified C3PAOs will only assess non-federal unclassified networks.
 It is anticipated that the Accreditation Body and/or certified C3PAOs will work with DIB contractors with respect to access requirements for credentialed CMMC assessors.”

-The accreditation body DOES have a website: https://cmmcab.org (Thanks to Chris Golden in the comments).
+The accreditation body has a website: https://cmmcab.org (Thanks to Chris Golden in the comments).

 The AB website CMMCab.org is being updated daily and has a newsletter sign up.
 Go check it out!